 6.4 Protect freight and transport corridors from the encroachment of incompatible land uses, and strategically locate freight hubs to support further industry development.

-6.5 Implement the Department of Planning and Environment’s Planning Guideline for Major Infrastructure Corridors (2016).
+6.5 Implement the Department’s Planning Guideline for Major Infrastructure Corridors (2016).

 6.6 Prepare a regional economic development strategy that drives economic growth opportunities by identifying key enabling infrastructure and other policy interventions to unlock growth.